 Kaaren has served in the public education arena for 22 years.
 For the past ten years, she has served as the key leader in Oregon’s charter school movement, providing extensive technical assistance to charter schools, charter developers, and district sponsors, as well as working at the state level to influence legislation, policy and practices.
 Kaaren will bring her expertise to the work of building and managing the non-profit as well as providing organizational administration of KairosPDX.

-Kaaren is a Northwest native and lives in Portland with her husband and 3 children.
+Kaaren is a Northwest native and continues to live in the Pacific Northwest with her husband and 3 children.
 Kaaren has earned an M.S. in K-12 Policy and Administration, a B.A. in English, and certification in both in K-12 Administration and Secondary Teaching.

 Marsha Williams, KairosPDX Board Chair

 Former Project Manager, OHSU, School of Medicine.
 Marsha has over 16 years professional experience researching, writing, managing and coordinating over 15 research grants in academic medicine.
 She is first generation American and served for over 6 years with the Haitian Health Institute, in Boston, exposing underserved youth to enrichment and college preparatory programs as well as helping high school students navigate the college application process.

-Marsha comes to Oregon from New York by way of Boston and resides in Portland with her husband and three young children.
+Marsha comes to Oregon from New York by way of Boston and resides in Portland with her husband and four young children.
 Marsha received her bachelor’s degree in sociology with an emphasis in health, law & society and women’s studies from Brandeis University.

 The KairosPDX Board of Directors generally meets on the second Wednesday every other month.
 The Learning Academy section of the meeting is public.
-Please contact Heather at firstname.lastname@example.org to ensure you have building access for the meeting as well as if you are requesting interpretation services.
+Please contact Johana at firstname.lastname@example.org to ensure you have access for the meeting as well as if you are requesting interpretation services.